HariniS1018/Classification-mobilePriceRange/README.md

   9. mobile_wt: Weight of mobile phone
   10.n_cores: Number of cores of processor

-  pc: Primary Camera mega pixels
+  pc: Primary Camera mega pixels.
-  px_height: Pixel Resolution Height
+  px_height: Pixel Resolution Height.
-  px_width: Pixel Resolution Width
+  px_width: Pixel Resolution Width.
-  ram: Random Access Memory in Mega Bytes
+  ram: Random Access Memory in Mega Bytes.
-  sc_h: Screen Height of mobile in cm
+  sc_h: Screen Height of mobile in cm.
-  sc_w: Screen Width of mobile in cm
+  sc_w: Screen Width of mobile in cm.
-  talk_time: longest time that a single battery charge will last when you are
+  talk_time: longest time that a single battery charge will last when you are.
-  three_g: Has 3G or not
+  three_g: Has 3G or not.
-  touch_screen: Has touch screen or not
+  touch_screen: Has touch screen or not.
-  wifi: Has wifi or not
+  wifi: Has wifi or not.
   price_range: This is the target variable with value of 0(low cost), 1(medium cost), 2(high cost) and 3(very high cost).

 ### Steps to consider:
 1. Remove handle null values (if any).